chrjabs/scuttle/README.md

 with `git submodule update --init --recursive`.
 You can then build `scuttle` by running `cargo +nightly build`.

+### Features

+- `sol-tightening`: includes heuristic tightening of solutions after they are found in the build
+- `maxpre`: includes preprocessing with MaxPre in the build

 ## What's The Name

 [Apparently](https://crabbingzone.com/what-is-group-of-crabs-called/) "scuttle"